fluent/fluent-bit-docs/pipeline/inputs/syslog.md

 # Syslog

-_Syslog_ input plugins allows to collect Syslog messages through a Unix socket server \(UDP or TCP\) or over the network using TCP, UDP.
+_Syslog_ input plugins allows to collect Syslog messages through a Unix socket server \(UDP or TCP\) or over the network using TCP or UDP.

 ## Configuration Parameters